 Emily Farris, Ph.D.

-Emily Farris is the Assistant Director of Educational Services and Research Initiatives at the Tennessee Center for the Study and Treatment of Dyslexia at Middle Tennessee State University.
+Emily Farris is the Assistant Director for Educational Services and Research Initiatives at the Tennessee Center for the Study and Treatment of Dyslexia at Middle Tennessee State University.
 She co-leads many of the research activities within the laboratory and serves as adjunct graduate faculty.
 She completed her B.A. in psychology and M.A. in Clinical/Counseling Psychology from Midwestern State University, her Ph.D. in experimental psychology at the University of Texas Arlington, and her postdoctoral fellowship in psychiatry and neuroscience at the University of California San Francisco under the mentorship of Dr. Fumiko Hoeft.
 While an assistant professor of psychology she received the Golden Windmill award from the La Mancha Society at the University of Texas of the Permian Basin in recognition of completed intellectual contributions and pursuit of new research projects.
 She is a developmental cognitive psychologist, who specializes in cognitive neuroscience.
 Much of her research focuses on enhancing our understanding of reading difficulties with the ultimate goal of improving our ability to identify individuals with reading difficulties and develop treatment programs that are tailored to suit the individual’s needs in order to enhance every person’s ability to learn to read.
 She pursues these interests using a variety of behavioral, cognitive, and neuroimaging methodologies and statistical analysis techniques.

 Jennifer Flipse, Ph.D., CALP